The Welcome Scroll was launched at

-The Scroll went on display at the Immigration Museum in June, before travelling to Canberra (ACT) and SE NSW – Cooma, Bega, Eurobodalla, Braidwood, Queanbeyan, Bowral, with Shellharbour, Wollongong, Goulburn, Yass, and Wagga Wagga to come, then returning to Victoria, stopping briefly in Euroa, before heading towards the Gippsland.
-It will then travel to the Western District.
-Later it will go to SA, Tasmania, WA, NT, and Queensland.
+The Scroll went on display at the Immigration Museum in June, before travelling to Canberra (ACT) and SE NSW – Cooma, Bega, Eurobodalla, Braidwood, Queanbeyan, Bowral, Shellharbour, Wollongong, Goulburn, Yass, and Wagga Wagga before returning to Victoria, stopping briefly in Euroa, and is now heading towards the Gippsland.
+It will travel to the Western District and on to SA, Tasmania, WA, NT, and Queensland.